Nowiniki

 Nowiniki (Navinykai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 History

 The royal village was located at the end of the 18th century in the Grodno district of the Trakai Voivodeship.

-in 1827 the population of the village was numbered at 110 with 13 homes and in 1886 the population of the village numbered 183 with 19 homes.
+In 1827 the population of the village was recorded at 110 with 13 homes which, by 1886, had grown to number 183 with 19 homes.